 \textbf{Results}

-In the zero-shot setting, in the task of detecting ICD-10 codes alone, GPT-4V attained an average PPV of 12.3\%, an average TPR of 5.8\%, and an average F1 score of 7.3\% on the NIH dataset, and an average PPV of 25.0\%, an average TPR of 16.8\%, and an average F1 score of 18.2\% on the MIDRC dataset.
-When both the ICD-10 codes and their corresponding laterality were considered, GPT-4V produced an average PPV of 7.8\%, an average TPR of 3.5\%, and an average F1 score of 4.5\% on the NIH dataset, and an average PPV of 3.6\%, an average TPR of 4.9\%, and an average F1 of 6.4\% on the MIDRC dataset.
-In few-shot learning, GPT-4V showed improved performance on both datasets.
-When contrasting zero-shot and few-shot learning, there were improved average TPR and F1 scores in few-shot learning.
+In the zero-shot setting, in the task of detecting ICD-10 codes alone, GPT-4V attained an average PPV of 12.3\%, an average TPR of 5.8\%, and an average F1 score of 7.3\% on the NIH data set, and an average PPV of 25.0\%, an average TPR of 16.8\%, and an average F1 score of 18.2\% on the MIDRC data set.
+When both the ICD-10 codes and their corresponding laterality were considered, GPT-4V produced an average PPV of 7.8\%, an average TPR of 3.5\%, and an average F1 score of 4.5\% on the NIH data set, and an average PPV of 3.6\%, an average TPR of 4.9\%, and an average F1 of 6.4\% on the MIDRC data set.
+With few-shot learning, GPT-4V showed improved performance on both data sets.
+When contrasting zero-shot and few-shot learning, there were improved average TPRs and F1 scores in few-shot setting.
 Nonetheless, there was not a substantial increase in the average PPV.

 \textbf{Conclusion}